-Both switches include a management agent that allows you to configure or monitor the switch using its embedded management software.
+The switch include a management agent that allows you to configure or monitor the switch using its embedded management software.
 To manage the switch, you can make a direct connection to the console port (out-of-band), or you can manage it through a network connection (in-band) using Telnet, Secure Shell (SSH), a web browser, or SNMP-based network management software.

-For a detailed description of the switch's software features, refer to the Management Guide.
+For a detailed description of the switch's software features, refer to the Web Management Guide and CLI Reference Guide.

-- ◆ "Understanding the System Status LEDs" on page 40 - ◆ "How to Connect to the Console Port" on page 41 - ◆ "How to Reset the Switch" on page 43
+- "Understanding the System Status LEDs" on page 40 - "How to Connect to the Console Port" on page 40 - "How to Reset the Switch" on page 43